-She was nominated Best Female Performance for her roles in MR. KOLPERT and PLATONOV in The Rep Experiment (Once Off Productions) performed during the 2007 Dublin Fringe Festival.
+She was nominated for Best Female Performance for her roles in MR. KOLPERT and PLATONOV in The Rep Experiment (Once Off Productions) performed during the 2007 Dublin Fringe Festival.

 Gillian graduated from the Bachelor in Acting Studies course at the Samuel Beckett Centre, TCD, in 2003.
 She also won a scholarship and trained at the British American Drama Academy, Oxford in 2002.
-Gillian also works as a drama workshop facilitator with various groups and organisations.

 She is based in Dublin.